-The Administrative Law Judge, only with full agreement of the parties, may decide in advance of the hearing that certain witnesses do not need to be present if their testimony can be adequately summarized by the Investigator(s) in the investigation report or during the hearing.
+The Hearing Officer, only with full agreement of the parties, may decide in advance of the hearing that certain witnesses do not need to be present if their testimony can be adequately summarized by the Investigator(s) in the investigation report or during the hearing.

-At each pre-hearing meeting with a party and/or their Advisor, the Administrative Law Judge will consider arguments that evidence identified in the final investigation report as relevant is, in fact, not relevant.
+At each pre-hearing meeting with a party and their Advisor, the Hearing Officer will consider arguments that evidence identified in the final investigation report as relevant is, in fact, not relevant.
 Similarly, evidence identified as directly related but not relevant by the Investigator(s) may be argued to be relevant.
-The Administrative Law Judge may rule on these arguments pre-hearing and will exchange those rulings between the parties prior to the hearing to assist in preparation for the hearing.
-The Administrative Law Judge may consult with legal counsel and/or the Title IX Coordinator, or ask either or both to attend pre-hearing meetings.
+The Hearing Officer may rule on these arguments pre-hearing and will exchange those rulings between the parties prior to the hearing to assist in preparation for the hearing.
+The Hearing Officer may consult with legal counsel and/or the Title IX Coordinator, or ask either or both to attend pre-hearing meetings.